top of page

 Myths & Biases

-When you hear the media—or even those around you—talk about someone experiencing psychosis, what kinds of words come to mind?
-Often, terms like “abnormal,” “dangerous,” or “dysfunctional” are used.
+When you hear the media or even those around you talk about someone experiencing psychosis, what kinds of words come to mind?
+Terms such as “abnormal,” “dangerous,” and “dysfunctional” are often used.
 But these descriptions could not be further from the truth.
 In fact, research consistently challenges these harmful stereotypes, painting a far more nuanced picture.

-Below are some examples of these harmful biases:
+Below are some examples of harmful myths about individuals who experience voice hearing or unshared realities:

 • News coverage that involves mental health is often tied to homicide and violent criminal activity.